You Only Have 10 CALENDAR Days To Contact The DMV To Initiate Your Defense.

 What is an Administrative Per Se Hearing?

-When a driver in the State of California has been arrested for DUI, an automatic process known as the Administrative Per Se process engages immediately.
+Arrested for DUI, an automatic process known as the Administrative Per Se process engages immediately.
 The Administrative Per Se Law requires the Department of Motor Vehicles (DMV) to immediately suspend the driving privilege of the accused driver unless he or she makes a timely request for a hearing to reverse the process.

 The administrative hearing that is conducted to decide the driver’s guilt or innocence is known as an Administrative Per Se Hearing.
 Often referred to as an APS Hearing, this is a full-blown evidentiary hearing where the driver is permitted to present evidence and witnesses.
 The driver may also cross-examine police officers and attack the evidence against him or her.